Mixing Things up for a Sweater

 Great Articles!

-We’ve rounded up the a talented group of spinners and asked them to share their insights and experiments with us, and as always we’ve got a tip jar full of helpful hints from our readers, humor by Franklin Habit, and how to keep your spinning body happy by Carson Demers!
-Take a look at what you’ll get!:
+We’ve rounded up the a talented group of spinners and asked them to share their insights and experiments with us, and as always we’ve got a tip jar full of helpful hints from our readers, new information on the spinning SCENE, and how to keep your spinning body happy by Carson Demers!
+Take a look at what you’ll get:

 Fantastic Projects

 In every issue of PLY, you’ll find a handful of projects for knitting, weaving, crocheting and more – along with instructions for how to best spin the yarns you’ll use in those projects.
-Here are the projects from the Winter issue:
+Here are the projects from the Summer issue:

-All Everything Else!
+Everything Else!

 If you haven’t subscribed yet, you can do that right here on our website!
 And be sure to pick up a copy of this issue if you don’t already have one (or it isn’t on its way to you)!